 James also studied behavioural science and loves running.

 Anna joined The Melting Pot team as an Events Host in July 2017.
 With strong beliefs in the value of community and innovation she felt at home from the word ‘go’, and would love to hear your story.
 Having studied philosophy she will also happily chat for hours about obscure topics, so beware!

 Stephen joins The Melting Pot from a wedding events management background.
 Having created and delivered over 250 weddings he comes with a wealth of knowledge and experience on centre pieces and getting emotional brides down the aisle.
 Stephen is also the director of an Edinburgh based kids theatre company, SJM Creative, and in October 2017 became the owner and principle of Edinburgh Acting School.
 Always on the go and always liking to keep busy, you may find Stephen cleaning the kitchen or reorganising the files!

 Julie is passionate about working with people, learning their stories, and collaborating with them to connect with others.
-As a business owner and web designer she works with SMEs and social enterprises to develop and implement strategies for online marketing.
+As a communications and events specialist she works with entrepreneurs and social innovators to develop their impact.